 ECSS-E-ST-20-06_0070007

-All structural and mechanical parts shall be electrically bonded to each other, ensuring that, in order to control differential charging, there is a resistance of less than 106  at each bond.
+To prevent ESD events, all structural and mechanical parts shall be electrically bonded to each other, ensuring that, in order to control differential charging, there is a resistance of less than 106  at each bond.

 1 For example, for electrical boxes.